 Amazon became a retail powerhouse first and a digital services company second.
 Today, these two identities complement each other perfectly.

 Using all of the customer data at its disposal, the brand has zeroed-in on a business model that’s convenient and comfortable for users while boosting efficiency and profitability for the business itself.
-In short, it’s a win-win.
+In short, this is how Amazon uses big data.

 Follow Us On